danielmiessler/Telos/personal_telos.md

 ## HISTORY

-- I grew up in the San Francisco Bay Area
+- I grew up in the Austin, TX area
 - I went to Mission High School, where I was bullied a decent amount
 - High school is where I met my 2 life-long friends, Doug and Mitchell who are still my friends today

 ## PROBLEMS

-- Not enough people understand how to build secure open-source software
+- P1: Not enough people understand how to build secure open-source software

 ## MISSION